Agoric/documentation/main/guides/zoe/contract-basics.md

 <<< @/../snippets/zoe/src/01-hello.js#greet

 The `greet` function, along with any other public function, must be made accessible through the `publicFacet` of the contract.
-The `publicFacet` is returned by the `start` function, which initializes the contract.
+The `start` function returns an object with a `publicFacet` property.
 In the greeting contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:

 <<< @/../snippets/zoe/src/01-hello.js#publicFacet